ylab-nsu/ws25-watermark/docs/HowToWatermarker.md

+## Incomind data convintions

+- already checked for capacity
+- only BYTES

 ## Supporting Multiple Architectures

 Here we present our recommendations for how to implement support for multiple architectures in a watermarking strategy.